Grand Duchy of Hesse: Cultural policy

-First World War and end of the Grand Duchy (1914–1918)
+First World War and end of the grand duchy (1914–1918)

-Under the Germany Empire's military constitution, Hessian troops participated in World War I as part of the Prussian Army.
+Under the German Empire's military constitution, Hessian troops participated in World War I as part of the Imperial German Army.
 Grand Duke Ernest Louis was nominally an infantry general, but he did not exercise an active command.
 He did visit the headquarters of the Grand Ducal Hessian (25th) Division in France several times.
 A total of 32,000 men from this unit died during the war.
 In summer 1918, Darmstadt was hit by allied airstrikes.

 During the November Revolution, Grand Duke Ernest Louis was removed from power on 9 November 1918 by the Darmstadt Workers' and Soldiers' Council.
 In 1919, the Grand Duke released the officials of Hesse from their oaths of service to him, but he never issued an explicit abdication.
-The Grand Duchy received a republican constitution and was renamed the People's State of Hesse (Volksstaat Hessen).
+The grand duchy received a republican constitution and was renamed the People's State of Hesse (Volksstaat Hessen).

-After World War II, the majority of the state combined with Frankfurt am Main, the Waldeck area (Rhine-Province) and the former Prussian province of Hesse-Nassau to form the new state of Hesse.
-Excluded were the Montabaur district from Hessen-Nassau and that part of Hessen-Darmstadt on the left bank of the Rhine (Rhenish Hesse), which became part of the Rhineland-Palatinate state.
-(Bad) Wimpfenan exclave of Hessen-Darmstadtbecame part of Baden-Württemberg, in the district of Sinsheim.
-After a plebiscite on 29 April 1951, Bad Wimpfen was transferred from Sinsheim district to Heilbronn District on 1 May 1952.

 Government

 Grand Duke

-The constitution issued on 17 December 1820 by Grand Duke Louis I ended absolutism in the Grand Duchy, in favour of a constitutional monarchy, but the Grand Duke retained substantial authority.
-As the Head of State, "all rights of state power" were invested in him and his person was "sacred and inviolable."
+The constitution issued on 17 December 1820 by Grand Duke Louis I ended absolutism in the grand duchy, in favour of a constitutional monarchy, but the grand duke retained substantial authority.
+As the head of state, "all rights of state power" were invested in him and his person was "sacred and inviolable".
 He led the executive.

 Landstände

-The Landstände (national estates) was the bicameral legislature which linked the subjects of the Grand Duchy to the Grand Duke and his government.
+The Landstände (national estates) was the bicameral legislature which linked the subjects of the grand duchy to the grand duke and his government.
 It was created by the Hessian constitution of 1820 and survived until the November Revolution in 1918, when it was succeeded by the Landtag of the People's State of Hesse.

 Upper chamber

-The Upper Chamber consisted of the princes of the Grand Ducal House, the heads of the Standesherr families, the Hereditary Marshal (since 1432, the head of the Riedesel barons of Eisenach), the Catholic bishop responsible for Hesse (i.e. the Bishop of Mainz), a representative of the Protestant Church in Hesse (appointed for life by the Grand Duke), the chancellor of the University of Giessen, and ten Hessian citizens, whom the Grand Duke could grant a seat to, in recognition of special service.
+The Upper Chamber consisted of the princes of the grand ducal house, the heads of the Standesherr families, the Hereditary Marshal (since 1432, the head of the Riedesel barons of Eisenach), the Catholic bishop responsible for Hesse (i.e. the Bishop of Mainz), a representative of the Protestant Church in Hesse (appointed for life by the grand duke), the chancellor of the University of Giessen, and ten Hessian citizens, whom the grand duke could grant a seat to, in recognition of special service.
 In order to take up a seat in the Upper Chamber, one had to be over 25 years of age.

 This system was interrupted in 1849, when the Upper Chamber was reformed to contain 25 representatives, elected by census suffrage.
 However, the old system was restored in 1850.